Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 .. note::

-  This plugin is under construction, the doc and the plugin can be change.
+  This plugin is under construction, the documentation and the plugin can change.

 .. attention::